-This American Buttercream Frosting Recipe is fluffy, airy and light, sweet and whipped to serious perfection!
-You can use it on any cake, cookie or cupcake recipe because of its amazing versatility!
-You will never need another frosting recipe unless you want to try my Cream Cheese Frosting, Chocolate or Vanilla Swiss Meringue Buttercream which is also fantastic!
-Use it on my Perfect Vanilla Cupcakes or Perfect Chocolate Cupcakes, Gingerbread Cupcakes, Lemon Cupcakes, Vanilla Cupcakes or even Red Velvet Cupcakes!
+This American Buttercream Recipe is fluffy, airy and light, sweet, and whipped to serious perfection!
+You can use this easy frosting on any cake, cookie, or cupcake recipe because of its amazing versatility!
+You will never need another frosting recipe unless you want to try my Seven Minute Frosting, Cream Cheese Frosting, Chocolate, or Vanilla Swiss Meringue Buttercream which is also fantastic!
+Use it on my Perfect Vanilla Cupcakes or Perfect Chocolate Cupcakes, Gingerbread Cupcakes, Lemon Cupcakes, Vanilla Cupcakes ,or even Red Velvet Cupcakes!

 What is American Buttercream Frosting?

 It is the easiest to make out of all frosting recipes out there.
 If you are familiar with Swiss Meringue or Italian meringue frostings, you know that they require more steps and preparation.

 Making American buttercream frosting recipes is much more simple.
 It requires fewer ingredients but tends to be a bit sweeter than other buttercreams.
 It’s definitely my go-to when I need a quick and easy butter icing!

 - It’s a versatile icing recipe that’s easy to color or flavor for different occasions.

 - Mixes up in minutes using only five ingredients.

 - A sweet and creamy frosting that’s perfect for cookies, cakes, and cupcakes.